Asafe123/sussan/README.md

 # sussan
-**a mrmorial site for a great woman which we love with all our hearts**
+**A memorial site for a great woman which we love with all our hearts**